Selecting The Right Portable Wire Feeder

 To reduce fatigue when making the long welds common in the construction and shipbuilding industries, consider feeders with an optional trigger-hold that allows operators to relax their index finger during the weld cycle.

 And here's something else to consider: Operators with larger hands should look for a wide, easily accessible drive roll area when they're installing a new spool of wire, adjusting tension or changing drive rolls.
-When examining the internal components, look for an all-gear driven drive roll system, which means that both rolls have power to push the wire (as opposed to systems with an idler wheel).
+When examining the internal components, look for an all-gear driven drive roll system.
+This means that both rolls have power to push the wire (as opposed to systems with an idler wheel).

 A good drive roll system should not require you to apply too much tension as this crushes the wire and causes excess liner wear.
 To test if your current system is crushing the wire, disconnect the gun from the front of the feeder, remove the wire and blow into the liner.
 If a big cloud of "dust" comes out the contact tip (actually metal shavings) and you've been replacing the liner often, chances are a excessive drive roll tension is the culprit.